Kathie Heimerdinger – President

 Kathie has dedicated herself to the community by serving on committees and volunteering her time to several educational and non-profit organizations including The Patricia Heart Foundation, the Williamson County United Way, the Department of Children’s Services, and the Salvation Army angel tree program.

-Judi Medford – Treasurer
+Judi Medford – Secretary

 Judi Medford is the current President and past Treasurer of The Woman’s Club of Nashville.
 Her extensive business experience includes service as administrative assistant to the executive director of the Public Buildings Service of GSA and secretary to the President of the Claremont University Center.
 She has also worked in large and small businesses in private enterprise including Xerox.